TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrIndex.rst

 :Since: 6.1
 :Default: Empty

-Allows to define a list of additional fields from the pages table that will trigger an recursive update of pages.
+Allows to define a list of additional fields from the pages table that will trigger an recursive update.

 .. code-block:: typoscript

     plugin.tx_solr.index.queue.pages.recursiveUpdateFields = title

-The example above will trigger an recursive update of pages if the title is changed.
+The example above will trigger a recursive update of pages if the title is changed.

-Please not that the following columns should NOT be configured hidden and extendToSubpages since they are covered internally by solr and thus they will have not effect.
+Please note that the following columns should NOT be configured as recursive update fields: "hidden" and "extendToSubpages".
+These fields are handled by EXT:solr already internally and thus they will have not effect.

 queue.pages.excludeContentByClass
 ---------------------------------